tms4517/DE1-SoC-Projects/power3/README.md

 ## TB

-A simple C++ Tb was created.
-The Tb drives the input and after 3 clock cycles verifies that the output is what it expects.
+A simple C++ tb was created.
+The tb drives the input and after 3 clock cycles verifies the output against an expected value.

-To create the Tb, run a simulation and generate waveforms displaying the
+To create the tb, run a simulation and generate waveforms displaying the
 signals: `cd tb && make all`.